-Contract Types ocurement Facilitates access to Three per of Contracts 1 Blanket Agreements.
-These contracts establish the commitment of a supplier to furnish the purchaser's requirements for items or services on an as-required basis.
-1. Enterprise Contracts.
-Established by Procurement, these contracts are specifically intended either for enterprise-wide purposes or for a specific department.
-Example: Filtered Water, Office Supplies etc. Governmental Contracts and Other GW Contracts.
-These contracts are entered into by other higher-ed 2 establish a source of supply for goods or services during a specified period of time.
-Often these have a discount off list price structure but have a firm start and end date. institutions and/or governments agreements have a "piggyback by the contractor that may be entities and institutions of hig GW 3.
-Cooperative Purchase Contracts where two or more in their requirements in order to advantage.
-GW may use these specifically named in the original to the contracts where two or more in their requirements in order to advantage.
-GW may use these specifically named in the original to the contracts where two or more in their requirements in order to advantage. institutions and/or governmental entities.
-These agreements have a "piggyback" clause acknowledged by the contractor that may be used by other non-profit entities and institutions of higher education such as GW Cooperative Purchase Contracts.
-These are 3 their requirements in order to realize a volume cost advantage.
+Contract Types Procurement Facilitates access to Three Types of Contracts 1. contracts establish the commitment of a supplier to furnish the purchaser's 1. these contracts are specifically intended either for enterprise-wide purposes or for a specific department.
+Example: Filtered Water, Office Supplies etc. requirements for items or services on an as-required basis.
+2. Governmental Contracts and Other GW Contracts .
+These contracts are entered into by other higher-ed 2. establish a source of supply for goods or services during a specified period of time.
+Often these have a discount off list price structure but have a firm start 3. institutions and/or governmental entities.
+These agreements have a "piggyback" clause acknowledged by the contractor that may be used by other non-profit entities and institutions of higher education such as GW Cooperative Purchase Contracts .
+These are 3. and end date.
+Requirements Contracts.
+These contracts where two or more named entities combine their requirements in order to realize a volume cost are agreements in which the supplier agrees to supply all of the purchaser's normal requirements for an item(s) at a specified price during a specified period.
+Quantity and delivery dates are unknown at award. advantage.
 GW may use these contracts even if not specifically named in the original cooperative purchase.